Buttermilk Biscuits

 Ingredient Substitutions

 Buttermilk.
-To make a cup of buttermilk – add 1 tbsp of vinegar to a 1 cup measuring cup.
+To make a cup of buttermilk – add 1 tablespoon of vinegar to a 1 cup measuring cup.
 Fill it the rest of the way with milk.
 Finally, let it sit for 5-10 minutes before using it in your recipe.
 For more substitutions, check out THIS post.

 storing info

 STORE.
 Just like other bread products, biscuits can easily be stored for later.
-Either store them at room temperature if you’ll be using them fairly soon, or put them in the freezer to be used later.
+Either store them at room temperature if you’ll be using them fairly soon or put them in the freezer to be used later.

 • Room temperature: Place the cooled biscuits in an airtight container.
 They’ll stay fresh for 1-3 days.

-• Cut out the biscuit shape, transfer to a parchment lined cookie sheet and place it in the freezer.
+• Cut out the biscuit shape, transfer to a parchment-lined cookie sheet, and place it in the freezer.

-• Once the dough is solid, transfer to a freezer safe container.
+• Once the dough is solid, transfer to a freezer-safe container.

 • Label and freeze for up to 3 months.

-5 from 21 votes
+5 from 29 votes

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 12 minutes
+Cook: 12 minutes

-Total Time 22 minutes
+Total: 22 minutes

 Ingredients

-• 1/2 cup COLD butter cubed
+• ½ cup COLD butter cubed

 • 2 cups self rising flour

-• 3/4 cup buttermilk
+• ¾ cup buttermilk

-• butter, melted
+• butter melted

 Instructions